Dulcey93/Dulcey93/README.md

 <h1 align="center">Hi 👋, I'm Luis Santiago Dulcey Ramirez</h1>
-<h3 align="center">I am a Bachelor of Computer Science and Networks who works with both the front and back ends of a website.
-Provide an end-to-end service, and can be involved in projects that involve databases and building user-facing websites.
-Knowledge in software documentation and modeling in UML.
-I'm Always improving. | Bootstrap, JavaScript, TypeScript, Angular, Node.js, C#, .Net6, MySQL.</h3>
+<h3 align="center">I am a Systems Engineer with a strong foundation in web development.
+Proficient in C# and .NET, I specialize in backend development within the .NET ecosystem, including the creation of APIs, microservices, and database migrations.
+My skills also extend to frontend technologies like Blazor and Razor, along with expertise in HTML, CSS, and JavaScript.
+I have experience working with SQL Server and MySQL databases, making me a versatile developer capable of providing end-to-end solutions.
+Eager to contribute my expertise to dynamic web applications. | C#, .NET, API Development, Microservices, Blazor, Razor, HTML, CSS, JavaScript, MySQL.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dulcey93" alt="dulcey93" /></a> </p>